Tsumeb: Politics

+Tsumeb used to be the regional capital of Oshikoto until 2008, when Omuthiya was proclaimed a town and the new capital.
+The area around Tsumeb forms its own electoral constituency that has a population of 44,113.

-Tsumeb is governed by a municipal council that has seven seats.
+The city of Tsumeb is governed by a municipal council that has seven seats.
 Nico Kaiyamo is one of the well-known and established local politicians.

 In the 2010 local authority election, a total of 3,120 votes were cast in the city.
 SWAPO won with approximately 75% of the vote.
 Of the four other parties seeking seats, Rally for Democracy and Progress (RDP) received approximately 15% of the vote, followed by United Democratic Front (UDF, 5%), All People's Party (APP, 2%), and the Democratic Turnhalle Alliance (DTA, 2%) Despite being on the ballot, the Congress of Democrats (CoD) did not receive a vote.
 The 2015 local authority election was again won by SWAPO which gained six seats and 3,149 votes.
 The remaining seat went to the DTA which gained 291 votes.

 The 2020 local authority election was also won by SWAPO which obtained 2,518 votes and gained four seats.
 The Independent Patriots for Change (IPC), an opposition party formed in August 2020, obtained 1,472 votes and gained two seats.
 The remaining seat went to the Popular Democratic Movement (PDM, the new name of the DTA) with 199 votes.